Use the TYPE filter on top left of screen to select generation stations and wind farms only

-Brief overview of generation in Ireland since 1925
+Brief overview of generation in Ireland since 1929

-Following both the end of WWII and the success of these schemes, ESB went on to install over 400MW of generating capacity through the building of 11 peat stations between 1950 and 1965.
+Following both the end of World War Two and the success of these schemes, ESB went on to install over 400MW of generating capacity through the building of eleven peat stations between 1950 and 1965.
 At one time, peat constituted approximately one third of ESB’s total capacity and was a valuable component of diversifying fuel sources.

 As Ireland’s population grew and demand for electricity increased, ESB recognised the need to meet this booming demand for power in an environmentally friendly manner.
 ESB designed and constructed a pumped storage hydroelectric station in Turlough Hill in 1974, a unique and innovative civil engineering solution for Ireland at the time.